Getting Offers

 By Journey Type

-The journey type can provide a hint of which journey is more probably a good option.
-Read more about JourneyTypes for more information.
+can provide a hint of which journey is more probably a good option.
 If you know what journey type you prefer, you can filter the results by that type.

-• NonStopJourney is the fastest journeys, but can be also quite uncomfortable with excessive changes to save time, long change times or overnight trains without sleeping accomodations.
+is the fastest journey, but it can also be quite uncomfortable with excessive changes to save time, long change times, or overnight trains without sleeping accommodations.SmartJourney

 By Rating